meleongg/Quizolingo/README.md

 for me.
 I hope to never have to worry about running out of paper space ever again!

 ## User Stories
-1. As a user, I want to be able to create a new language folder and add it to a list of existing language folders
+1. As a user, I want to be able to view a list of available language folders
 2. As a user, I want to be able to select a language folder and add a new flashcard to it
 3. As a user, I want to be able to select a language folder and remove a flashcard from it
 4. As a user, I want to be able to select a language folder and view a list of flashcards in that folder